apache/flink/docs/content/docs/dev/configuration/testing.md

 Flink provides utilities for testing your job that you can add as dependencies.

-## DataStream API Test Dependencies
+## DataStream API Testing

 You need to add the following dependencies if you want to develop tests for a job built with the DataStream API:

 {{< tabs "datastream test" >}}